Attention is All They Need: Exploring the Media Archaeology of the Computer Vision Research Paper: Methods

 \subsection{Media Archaeology}

-Inspired by recent work on the history of computer graphics \cite{gaboury2021image}, we examine historical research papers through the lens of media archaeology.
-Unlike physical archaeology, which studies artifacts physically excavated from historical sites, ``media archaeology rummages textual, visual and auditory archives as well as collections of artifacts, emphasizing both the discursive and material manifestations of culture'' \cite{huhtamo2011media}, p.
-3. The goal of media archaeology is to study new media objects as elements of discourse (in the sense of Foucault's \emph{Archaeology of Knowledge} \cite{foucault2013archaeology}) --- components which construct a media culture, a system of practices and meanings which structures our interpretation~\cite{rose2016visual}.
-In our case, we are scrutinizing the highly specialized media culture of an academic discipline.
+Inspired by recent work on the history of computer graphics \cite{gaboury2021image}, we examine historical research papers through the lens of media archaeology. ``Archaeology'' here refers to Foucault's concept of archaeology as the ``uncovering of the archive'' \cite[p.
+131]{foucault1969archeologie}, rather than physical excavation.
+Media archaeology, as defined by Huhtamo and Parikka, ``rummages textual, visual and auditory archives as well as collections of artifacts, emphasizing both the discursive and material manifestations of culture'' \cite[p.
+3]{huhtamo2011media}.
+In other words, we study digital media objects as components of a media culture: a system of practices and meanings which structure our interpretation~\cite{rose2016visual}.
+We also consider their digital materiality as physical patterns of bits on hard drives, produced through the labor of researchers.
+By drawing attention to material culture, media archaeology is in dialogue with theories of historical materialism, which consider economic factors---production and consumption of goods and services---as the driving force of history, rather than revolutionary ideas or progress narratives \cite[p.
+5]{gaboury2021image}.

-To illustrate this concept of media culture, consider Figure 2(d), a teaser image from a paper in the proceedings of the IEEE Winter Conference on Applications of Computer Vision (WACV) \cite{kong2022hole}.
+To illustrate these concepts, consider Figure 2(d), a teaser image from a paper in the proceedings of the IEEE Winter Conference on Applications of Computer Vision (WACV) \cite{kong2022hole}.
 This figure is split into 5 similar subfigures, with different combinations of black lines and teal dots.
 With the requisite disciplinary knowledge, a viewer can interpret the meaning of the figure: the five subfigures represent an occluded image and four attempts to reconstruct the wireframe of the original using different automated methods.
 Using our understanding of the task, we clearly see that the fifth subfigure labeled ``ours'' is the best, because its dots and lines align with the geometry of the depicted room.
 These inferential steps require a degree of initiation in computer vision, an understanding of both the goal of a research paper and the system of meaning that these papers use.
-The goal of media archaeology is to dissect these inferences and show how their layers of meaning developed over time.
+The goal of media archaeology is to dissect these inferences and identify how their layers of meaning developed over time.